BenTheElder/old-site/www/posts/prow.md

 <div class="card blog-content">
+<p class="title">Prow</p>
-<p class="title">Prow - December 26th, 2017</p>
+<p class="sub-title">December 26th, 2017</p>
 <a href="https://kubernetes.io/">The Kubernetes project</a> does <a href="http://velodrome.k8s.io/dashboard/db/bigquery-metrics?orgId=1" class="italic">a lot</a> of testing,
- <span class="bold">on the order of 10000 jobs per day</span> covering everything from build and unit tests to end-to-end testing on real clusters deployed from source all the way up to ~5000 node <a href="https://k8s-testgrid.appspot.com/sig-scalability-gce#Summary">scalability and performance tests</a>.
+ <span class="bold">on the order of 10000 jobs per day</span> covering everything from build and unit tests, to end-to-end testing on real clusters deployed from source all the way up to ~5000 node <a href="https://k8s-testgrid.appspot.com/sig-scalability-gce#Summary">scalability and performance tests</a>.

 <img src="/images/test_metrics.png"></img>
 <p class="centered-text"><a href="http://velodrome.k8s.io/dashboard/db/bigquery-metrics?orgId=1">Velodrome metrics</a></p>